jahfer/clj-activitypub/README.md

 ### Pushing data to remote servers

 Before POSTing data to a remote server, you'll want to create a local key/value pair in the `/keys` directory.
+You'll also need a corresponding HTTP endpoint to serve the actor data, which is used to verify the signature of the message by the remote server.

 ```bash
 $ openssl genrsa -out keys/private.pem 2048